The 5 Hybrid Mail Mistakes Costing You Money

 4. Only using for customer comms

 The Mistake: As highlighted above, Hybrid Mail is ideal for any ad-hoc, customer comms.
-However, an oft-missed opportunity to use Hybrid Mail to send out internal comms too.
+However, there is an often missed opportunity to use Hybrid Mail to send out internal comms too.
 Think of all the welcome packs, training materials and other HR initiatives you could be saving money on.

-How to fix it: Upload your document, make your partner aware of any onserts that need setting up, and start using the platform for sending out those internal communications.
+How to fix it: Create your document, make your partner aware of any onserts that need setting up, and start using the platform for sending out those internal communications.

 The price of the pack should be the same regardless of whether this is customer or internal comms.